joesundell/joesundell/README.md

 I'm a PhD candidate in Health Services Research at the University of Arkansas for Medical Sciences (UAMS), graduating Fall 2026/Spring 2027.
 My research sits at the intersection of food policy, child health, and healthcare utilization — using large administrative and survey datasets to understand how social and environmental factors shape health outcomes.

 Before returning to academia, I spent years as a working musician.
 Before that, physics.
-It's been a journey.

 ---

 ## 🔬 Research Focus

-My dissertation examines the **adoption of universal free school meals in Arkansas** and its downstream effects on healthcare utilization.
-More broadly, I study how food security policy — school meals, infant formula access, food insecurity — affects physical and mental health outcomes across the lifespan.
+My dissertation examines the **adoption of universal free school meals in Arkansas** and its downstream effects on healthcare utilization and grade progression.
+More broadly, my PhD work has focused on how policy related to food security and resource access affects physical and mental health outcomes across the lifespan.

 ---